 Must I report my jury fee to the Internal Revenue Service?

 Any income received for jury attendance must be reported as income for tax purposes.
 The court will issue you an IRS Form 1099 if your income from jury attendance exceeds $600.
-However, you do not need to report travel as income.
+Travel reimbursements do not need to be reported as income.